 Syngas CHP Engine Concept

 Varying compositions, as well as calorific values and the combustion behaviour of the gases from synthetic gases processes, put greater demands on engine design.
-Clarke Energy offers specially modified GE Jenbacher gas engines that make efficient use of these gases for combined generation of heat and electricity.
+Clarke Energy offers specially modified Jenbacher gas engines that make efficient use of these gases for combined generation of heat and electricity.
 Special features of these engines may include flame arrestors for the prevention of backfiring, special gas mixers to improve gas mixing and to be more robust to dirt.
 In general, the stable composition of wood gas makes it advantageous as an engine fuel.
 The high hydrogen content of some syngases however, means the combustion process is very fast, which increases the danger of engine pre-ignition, knocking or engine backfiring.
-To avoid this risk, GE has created an engine control system that is able to fuel the GE Jenbacher engine with a very lean mixture and, at the same time, react very quickly to variations in the engine load.
+To avoid this risk, Jenbacher has created an engine control system that is able to fuel the Jenbacher engine with a very lean mixture and, at the same time, react very quickly to variations in the engine load.
 Some synthetic gases have a high carbon monoxide content, which has a low combustion speed and is very harmful.
-GE has developed the specific gas engine combustion system that enables burning of the gas efficiently and reliably.
-Additionally, Clarke Energy & GE offer a safety technology package that allows firm handling of harmful gases such as carbon monoxide.
+Jenbacher has developed the specific gas engine combustion system that enables burning of the gas efficiently and reliably.
+Additionally, Clarke Energy & Jenbacher offer a safety technology package that allows firm handling of harmful gases such as carbon monoxide.
 Syngas can be used to create hot water, steam and electricity.
 The hot water and exhaust gases from the engines are fed into boilers.
 The resulting steam can be used within other localised industrial processes.
-Electricity generated by the GE gas engines can either be used on-site or sold to the public grid.
+Electricity generated by the Jenbacher gas engines can either be used on-site or sold to the public grid.
 Syngas electrical efficiencies of 37% and over can be achieved with Jenbacher gas engines

 Advantages Fuelling Gas Engines with Syngas